lorello/cloudflare-cli/README.md

   --no-interaction -n Do not ask any interactive question.

 Available commands:
-  help          Displays help for a command list          Lists commands cache cache:purge   Purge cache of a specific domain dev dev:off       Toggle dev mode On or Off dev:on        Toggle dev mode On or Off dns dns:list      Get all Dns records for a specific domain zone zone:get      Get current settings of the specified zone
+  help           Displays help for a command list           Lists commands update         Updates the application. cache cache:purge    Purge cache of a specific domain dev dev:off        Toggle dev mode On or Off dev:on         Toggle dev mode On or Off dns dns:list       Get all Dns records for a specific domain zone zone:details   Get details about the specified zone zone:get       Get current settings of the specified zone zone:list      Lists all domains in a CloudFlare account along with other data.
 ```